-One of the ways that Battlefield V will look to distance itself from past games is via a new focus on customization.
+One of the ways that Battlefield V will look to distance itself from past games is via a new focus on customization through what's called The Company system.
 Some of the different looks that players can use were spotted in the game's reveal trailer last month, and fan feedback was mixed.
 While almost everyone agreed that customization was good in theory, some weren't a fan with how some of the gear didn't look historically appropriate.
 Screen Rant was able to exclusively speak with DICE Senior Producer Lars Gustavsson, and we asked him about the customization controversy.

 Character customization isn't the only move to make Battlefield V feel like a new era for the first-person shooter series.
 DICE has announced that they'll be adding a battle royale mode to the shooter, and it will feature a four player cooperative mode called Combined Arms.
 Additionally, it will be the series' first try at being a live service that will evolve over time with new content and game modes.